d-miller/d-miller.github.io/index.md

 layout: default
 ---

+## About Me

-I'm a senior researcher at the [American Institutes for Research](https://www.air.org/experts/person/david-i-miller) (AIR) who studies gender diversity and broadening participation in science, technology, engineering, and mathematics (STEM) fields, especially using research synthesis methods.
+I'm currently a senior researcher at the [American Institutes for Research](https://www.air.org/experts/person/david-i-miller) (AIR) who studies gender diversity and broadening participation in science, technology, engineering, and mathematics (STEM) fields, especially using research synthesis methods.

 I currently lead a portfolio of work funded by the U.S. National Science Foundation (NSF) as Principal Investigator (PI) or co-PI on multiple NSF grants, including topics such as [children's](https://nsf.gov/awardsearch/showAward?AWD_ID=1920401) STEM ability stereotypes, [undergraduates'](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2110368) motivation and retention in STEM, [gender biases](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2055422) in STEM higher education and workforce settings, and using [artificial intelligence](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2425651) to accelerate research synthesis.
 I’m also a co-founder and co-director of [AIR's Methods of Synthesis and Integration Center (MOSAIC)](https://mosaic.air.org/), which supports methods innovation across evidence synthesis projects at AIR.